Whole Red King Crab

 CHOOSING THE RIGHT BEVERAGE: Dry white wines with a hint of sweetness make terrific partners for Alaskan Red King Crab.
 Our personal recommendation is a Pinot Gris, though a dry Riesling or Sauvignon Blanc will work quite well, too.
 Malty ales, well chilled, are also delicious.
 For non-alcoholic alternatives, try either a fresh-made lemonade or fresh-brewed iced tea with lemon; again, serve well chilled.

 CLEANING UP: Finely crush two saltine crackers in your hands, and then rub your hands together, just as if you were washing them with a bar of soap.
 The cracker crumbs will absorb any lingering crab odor, and leave your hands feeling fresh, soft and smooth!

 The Alaskan Red King Crab is one of the world's most coveted seafood treasures.
 For good reason, too - its tender, sweet, and succulent meat is unlike any other crab in the world.
 The King Crab is the largest type of crab and one of the most dangerous to catch.
 It is a seafood treat in every way!
 Dip each luscious meat portion in melted rich butter for the ultimate crab indulgence.

 The Whole Alaskan Red King Crab is sure to make an impressive display for your gathering of family & friends.
 A very limited number of King Crab are available, and when they're gone, they're gone.
-Fully cooked, cleaned, and ready for you to serve.
-Be sure to add on our delicious butters and oils for dipping.
+Fully cooked and ready for you to serve.
+Be sure to add on our delicious butters for dipping.